 Year after year, social media channels are increasingly gaining traction, especially in the travel industry.
 It’s important to stay connected with your past, current and future guests via apps like Instagram and Facebook in order to build a brand for your vacation rental business and have potential travelers engage with you on these platforms.

-Dedicate some time to the planning of your posts – sometimes it’s much easier to set aside a few hours to program a month’s worth of content than to do it ad-hoc when you get chance.
+Dedicate some time to the planning of your posts – sometimes it’s much easier to set aside a few hours to program a month’s worth of content than to do it ad-hoc when you get the chance.
 Planning in advance will also ensure that you maintain a schedule of regular posting which can boost engagement rates.

 Entering the New Year equipped with ideas and improvements can help you to plan in advance and set the bar for an even stronger 12 months!
 We’ve outlined a handful of pointers in this article which you can put into practice in order to assess your business before heading into the next year.
-What else will you do to make it the best yet for bookings?
+What else can you do to make it the best yet for bookings?